enso-org/enso-archive/docs/debugger/protocol.md

 When a breakpoint is reached, the debugger sends a notification to the client indicating that a REPL session should be started.

+The whole REPL session should live inside the endpoint's function handling this notification.
+This means that this function should not return before sending the Session exit request.

 #### Notification
 ```idl
 namespace org.enso.polyglot.protocol.debugger;